renayearnshaw/TaskManager/README.md

     If the password field is updated it is hashed before being stored in the database.
    - delete a user profile via a `DELETE` method.
 8. `/users/me/avatar`.
 This is used to:
    - upload a user's avatar image via a `POST` method.
-This endpoint can be used to create or update images.
+This can be used to create a new image or overwrite an existing one.
    - delete a user's avatar image via a `DELETE` method.
 9. `/users/:id/avatar` to serve up the avatar image for a specific user.